cocrafts/underrealm/README.md

 - Choose correct game scene
 - Enable MD5 cache to solve the problem of CDN or browser asset caching.
 - Enable Source Map for debugging
+- Manually update script imports with hash extension in `index.html`

 ## Launcher